 What motivated you to write this book?

 I really started exploring this in 2014, when I co-authored a paper with Woody Sullivan of the University of Washington that proposed using dynamical systems theory to model some of these planetary transitions.
 We argued that it’s possible to identify the basic paths that “exocivilizations” might follow and the feedbacks that might occur when they begin altering their planetary climates.
-In my latest paper, just published with several colleagues, we went ahead and actually did some of that modeling.
+In a follow-up paper that I published with several colleagues, we went ahead and actually did some of that modeling.

 Why would you have any faith in models examining the behaviors of exocivilizations—something no one has ever seen?

-So, when it comes to thinking about the interactions between an advanced technological civilization and its planet, well, we actually know a lot more about that today than people knew about the Higgs boson 50 years ago.
-We have lots of examples of planetary climates that we’ve studied right here in the solar system—Venus, Mars, Titan, Jupiter and so on.
+Thus, when it comes to thinking about the interactions between an advanced technological civilization and its planet, well, we actually know a lot more about that today than people knew about the Higgs boson 50 years ago.
+We have lots of examples of planetary climates that we’ve studied right here in the solar system—Venus, Mars, Titan, Jupiter, and so on.
 And we’ve got computer models that can nicely forecast, for instance, the weather on Mars!
 So we really do understand climate pretty well.
 And a civilization, to some degree, is just a mechanism for transforming energy on a planetary surface.
-This gets us into the realms of thermodynamics on global scales, which is super cool.
+This gets us into the realm of thermodynamics on global scales, which is supercool.

 But that’s mostly planetary science.
 What about the social or biological aspects here?
 How are you modeling that?

-So the next step is to incorporate principles of population biology, in which the idea of “carrying capacity”—the number of organisms that can be sustainably supported by the local environment—is very important.
-This approach can be mathematically applied to the state of a planet, too.
-So in our latest modeling work we’ve got an equation for how the planet is changing and an equation for how the population is changing.
+The next step is to incorporate principles of population biology, in which the idea of “carrying capacity”—the number of organisms that can be sustainably supported by the local environment—is very important.
+This approach can also be mathematically applied to the state of a planet.
+So in our modeling work we’ve got an equation for how the planet is changing and an equation for how the population is changing.
 What ties them together is the predictable result that as environmental conditions on a planet get worse, the total carrying capacity goes down.
-A civilization with a population of n will use the resources of their planet to increase n, but at the same time by using those resources they tend to degrade the planet’s environment.
+A civilization with a population of n will use the resources of its planet to increase n, but at the same time, by using those resources, it tends to degrade the planet’s environment.

 What were the results of your modeling?
 And do they make you feel optimistic or pessimistic about our own prospects?

-In the models we saw these three classes of behaviors, three trajectories: A “die-off,” where the population overshoots the carrying capacity and then dwindles; a “steady state,” where the population growth slows and ends up within the bounds of carrying capacity; and then a “collapse,” where the population and the carrying capacity both just drop like a stone.
+In the models, we saw three classes of behaviors, three trajectories: A “die-off,” where the population overshoots the carrying capacity and then dwindles; a “steady state,” where the population growth slows and ends up within the bounds of carrying capacity; and a “collapse,” where the population and the carrying capacity both just drop like a stone.